 In only one year after a 4,000-acre treatment area burned, perennial grasses increased to 45 percent and shrub cover decreased to 9 percent.
 Successive photos of burn units reveal signs of grassland restoration - far fewer shrubs, increased native grasses including a flush of side oats gramma, one of the prized rangeland grasses that made southern Arizona such an attractive place to settlers 150 years ago.

 The Muleshoe Ecosystem Project demonstrates how sound science and strong partnerships with public agencies can restore large landscapes for species such as pronghorn antelope, mountain lion, grassland birds, native fish and lowland leopard frog.

-Pets are not permitted at the headquarters or in the casitas or cabins.
-However, horse corrals are available for casita guests wanting to bring their own horse(s) for a nominal fee.
+Pets are not permitted at Muleshoe headquarters, in casitas, on preserve hiking trails or in the parking areas.
+Corrals are available for registered guests wanting to bring their own horse. $25.00 nightly fee required, subject to availability.